The Monkey Bin

 A negative Ion is called an ANION.
 Chlorine is almost always an ANION.

-A positive Ion is called a KATION.
-Potassium is almost always a KATION.
+A positive Ion is called a CATION.
+Potassium is almost always a CATION.

 Under the right circumstances, ANY element can be an ion.